 MATERIAL CHANGES AND COMMITMENTS AFFECTING THE FINANCIAL POSITION OF THE COMPANYBETWEEN THE END OF THE FINANCIAL YEAR AND THE DATE OF THE REPORT

-There are no material changes and commitments between the end of the financial year andthe date of the report which affects the financial position of the Company.
+There were no material changes and commitments between the end of the financial yearand the date of the report which affects the financial position of the Company.

 PARTICULARS OF LOANS GIVEN INVESTMENTS MADE GUARANTEES GIVEN OR SECURITY PROVIDED BYTHE COMPANY

 Pursuant to Section 148 of the Companies Act 2013 read with the Companies (CostRecords and Audit) Amendment Rules 2014 the cost records maintained by the Company inrespect of its activity are required to be audited.
-Your Directors have in their meetingheld on May 26 2016 based on the recommendation of the Audit Committee appointed MessrsRao Murthy & Associates Bangalore as Cost Auditors of the Company for the financialyear ended 31st March 2017.
+Your Directors have in their Meetingheld on May 24 2018 based on the recommendation of the Audit Committee appointed MessrsRao Murthy & Associates Bengaluru as Cost Auditors of the Company for the financialyear ended 31st March 2019.
+SECRETARIAL AUDITOR

-Pursuant to the provisions of Section 204 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Companyhas appointed Mr. Vijayakrishna KT Bangalore a Company Secretary in Whole Time Practiceto undertake the Secretarial Audit of the Company.
-The Report of the Secretarial Auditoris annexed in Annexure B.
+Pursuant to the provisions of Section 204 of the Companies Act 2013 read with theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 the Companyhas appointed Mr. Vijayakrishna KT Bengaluru a Company Secretary in Whole Time Practiceto undertake the Secretarial Audit of the Company.
+The Report of the Secretarial Auditoris annexed in Annexure-B.

 EXPLANATION BY BOARD ON ADVERSE COMMENTS BY AUDITORS

-As required under SEBI(LODR) Regulations 2015 a report on Corporate Governance and aCertificate from Mr. Vijayakrishna KT Practising Company Secretary regarding complianceof conditions of Corporate Governance are annexed as Annexure C.
+As required under SEBI(LODR) Regulations 2015 a report on Corporate Governance and aCertificate from Mr. Vijayakrishna K T Practising Company Secretary regarding complianceof conditions of Corporate Governance are annexed as Annexure - C and Annexure - D.

 Further in compliance with the Listing Regulations your Board has adhered to theCorporate Governance Code.
 All the requisite Committees are functioning in line with theguidelines.

-As reported earlier a reputed firm of independent Chartered Accountants has beencarrying out the responsibilities of Internal Audits of the Company and reportingperiodically their findings of systems procedures and management practices.
+As reported earlier a reputed firm of independent Chartered Accountants has beencarrying out the responsibilities of Internal Audit of the Company and periodicallyreporting their findings of systems procedures and management practices.

 RESEARCH AND DEVELOPMENT CONSERVATION OF ENERGY AND TECHNOLOGY ABSORPTION